-The $29 billion race to own how America sleeps is heating up
+The $29 billion battle to own how America sleeps is heating up

 Until recently, there was only one way to buy a mattress.
 You had to schlep to a showroom where–under the harsh glare of yellow overhead lights–you would awkwardly lie on beds while strangers and sales associates stared on.
 “We saw a huge opportunity in a broken industry,” says Amerisleep founder and CEO Firas Kittaneh.
 “People hated going to the mattress store and the logistics of trying to get that mattress into your home was a nightmare.”

-Back in 2010, Kittaneh took his savings and poured it into an online startup, Amerisleep, based in his Phoenix, Arizona.
+Back in 2010, Kittaneh took his savings and poured it into an online startup, Amerisleep, based in Phoenix, Arizona.
 He found an American manufacturer who could produce eco-friendly mattresses in five levels of firmness, to cater to different preferences.
 He also worked to find a way to compress the mattress into a box so that it could be delivered by mail, much like you would receive a book from Amazon.
 Amerisleep is an entirely vertically integrated company: It controls everything from the design to the final delivery.

 “Consumers were poorly educated about mattresses,” Kittaneh says.
 “They went into stores and could not tell whether they were getting value for their money because sales associates were trying to get a commission from the sale.
 On our site, we wanted our customers to know where our product was made, how it was made, and what was inside it.”